Temperature transformation recovering the compressible law of the wall for turbulent channel flow: Performance of temperature transformation

-Unlike the dataset GV2024, which employs a density-based body force and a flow-dependent Prandtl number (\(Pr\)), we conduct WRLES of turbulent channel flow driven by a uniform volume-based body force and fixed \(Pr\), aligning with the derivation in Sec.~\ref{sec:compressible_law_of_the_wall}.
-These simulations were performed using JAX-Fluids \citep{Bezgin2023, Bezgin2025a}.
+In this section, we validate the temperature transformation using datasets obtained from simulations with a volume-based body force, consistent with the derivation in Sec.~\ref{sec:compressible_law_of_the_wall}.
+While several DNS datasets employ this type of body force \citep{Modesti2016,Trettel2016,Yao2020}, they do not provide the high-order statistics required to compute \(\psi_3\).
+Therefore, we conduct WRLES of compressible turbulent channel flow.
+All simulations were performed using JAX-Fluids \citep{Bezgin2023, Bezgin2025a}.
 The solver has been verified by prior studies \citep{Bezgin2023, Bezgin2025a, Bezgin2025b}.

 The working fluid is assumed to be ideal gas with constant ratio of specific heats \( \gamma = 1.4 \) and \( Pr = 0.7 \).
 The dynamic viscosity follows a power law relationship with temperature, given by \( \mu/\mu_w = (T/T_w)^{0.7} \).
 A uniform grid is employed in streamwise and spanwise direction, while a stretched grid, following a tangent-hyperbolic function, is used in the wall-normal direction to improve the near wall resolution.
 We perform implicit large eddy simulation(ILES) in JAX-Fluids, utilizing the Adaptive Local Deconvolution Method (ALDM) developed by \citet{Adams2004a}, \citet{Hickel2007}, and \citet{Hickel2014}.
 Fourth order central finite-difference is used to compute the dissipative fluxes, while third-order Runge-Kutta (RK3) is employed for time integration.
 No-slip, isothermal boundary conditions are imposed on the bottom and top walls, with periodic boundary conditions applied in the streamwise and spanwise directions.
-A summary of the simulation is provided in table \ref{table:WRLES_JAXFluids}.
+A summary of the simulation is provided in Table \ref{table:WRLES_JAXFluids}.
+The mesh resolution employed in the WRLES is coarser than that used in the DNS \citep{Modesti2016,Trettel2016,Yao2020}.
+Nevertheless, the computed mean velocity and temperature profiles, as well as key flow quantities (\(Re_\tau\), \(Re^*_\tau\), \(M_\tau\), \(C_f\), \(B_q\), and \(\tilde T_c/\tilde T_w\)), are in reasonable agreement with the DNS results.
+Therefore, the WRLES data are well suited for validating the temperature transformations.